-Many law firms confront these challenges by working with a marketing company to handle all efforts or focus on specific channels such as local SEO, link-building, or social media management.
+Many law firms confront these challenges by working with a marketing company to handle all efforts or focus on specific channels such as law firm SEO, link-building, or social media management.
 Before partnering up with someone or trying to throw spaghetti at the wall to see what sticks with your online marketing, discover what works for DUI lawyers and how to craft strategies and tactics that drive results.

 The Current State of Marketing for DUI Law Firms

 DUI lawyers can’t continue to serve their market if they don’t attract and convert new clients.
 DUI has become an increasingly competitive practice area because almost every DUI lawyer is online and most are using similar marketing strategies—making it harder to stand out and bring in new cases.

 Market Where Your Clients Are

 A key aspect for any law firm marketing manager to consider is the importance of meeting DUI clients where they are at.

 Clients want the process of finding, evaluating, and deciding which DUI lawyer to hire to be easy.
 They want to be able to do it on their phones—whether that's through search engines, on social media, or other channels where they communicate with and get recommendations from their friends.

 It’s essential that a law firm maintain a marketing strategy that evaluates both the competitiveness of the market and the instant needs of your potential clients.